JabariD/JabariD/README.md

 ### Hi there 👋, I'm Payton
 *Last edited: 15 Feb 2022*

 Howdy, I am Payton, a senior Computer Science major @ Howard University.
-I like to wear many hats all the way from full stack applications, web/backend/mobile development, crypto, AI and anything software development really.
+My bread and butter is building/working on large-scale backend software engineering systems.
+But I also like to wear many hats all the way from full stack applications, web/backend/mobile development, crypto, AI and anything software development really.

 You can always catch me learning something new.
 I sometimes gather my thoughts to write abount things that strike my fancy, check it out [here](https://medium.com/@JabariD "here").
 - 🔭 I am currently learning the foundational principles of software engineering
-- 🌱 I am slowly getting into Mobile, ML, AI, Blockchain
+- 🌱 I am slowly getting into Blockchain, AI, and large scale systems in SWE.
 - 💬 Ask me anything about under technical internships, FAANG, sports or anything related to sports
 - 📫 Lets connect on [LinkedIn](https://www.linkedin.com/in/payton-d-78a7a2171/ "LinkedIn")!
 - ⚡ Fun fact: I once found a spider with me while showering.
 Lets just say only one of us made it out of there alive.